 But when you get old, get isolated, and that firehose of things to explore dries up?
 You can still find this stuff using music magazines or, later, online (not just because those magazines went online, but through blogs…which, it occurs to me for the first time are like the ‘zines of my youth (look, I’m slow)), but it’s both a lot harder and, often, more narrow; you lose the beneficial scatter-brain nature of inputs that comes with getting thrown together with a bunch of random people.
 Those people expose you to the names of artists, even entire genres, for you to check out and, when the stars align, fall in love with.
-Again, pretty damn amazing, but then one’s four or five or six (me) years of college ends and it all goes away.
+Again, pretty damn amazing, but then once one’s four or five or six (me) years of college ends and it all goes away.

 So, what do you do?

 That’s how I picked up Willie Evans Jr.’s Introducin’.
 When you’re picking through the “Rap,” “Hip Hop” bins and you come across the album cover above, you guess you’re getting something different.
-There’s none of the generic hip hop signifiers – e.g. visual cues about stacking up the benjamins, having a big, dexterous, oft-used dick, “da club” and what you and your crew will do there, how everyone will see you doing it and how they’ll be very, very impressed, etc. etc. etc. (OK, yes, all that’s a cheap (white) shot, but two of my personal biggest barriers to hip hop are the materialism and misogyny.
-I’d argue that that stuff shows up more in lazier, popular stuff, and, even that stuff can be done well…except the misogyny.
+There’s none of the generic hip hop signifiers – e.g. visual cues about stacking up the benjamins, having a big, oft-used dick, or whatever happens in "da club" and what you and your crew will do there, how everyone will see you doing it and how they’ll be very, very impressed, etc. etc. etc. (OK, yes, all that’s a cheap (white) shot, but two of my personal biggest barriers to hip hop are the materialism and misogyny.
+I’d argue that that stuff shows up more in lazier, popular stuff, but even that can be done well…except the misogyny.
 That shit’s always gross.
 But, I’m losing the thread…picking it up again).

 One thing I assumed that I’d do for each artist in this project was pick a couple favorite songs to frame my appreciation of his/her work.
 I am struggling, and mightily, to pick the best, or even a favorite song on Introducin’.
 It starts slow for me…by which I mean I only like tracks two through four (“Introducin’,” “Dumbtron” and “Take 2”), while I flat-out fucking love tracks five through eleven.
 Whether themes, structure, sampling, flow, or just the general creativity, I can find something to return to and sit with in every single song.